-Communication is important for daily living, including learning information and getting along with others.
-Children learn to communicate by developing speech (also called articulation) and language skills.
+Communication is important for daily living.
+It forms the basis for social and emotional development, and for learning.
+Children communicate verbally by developing speech (also called articulation) and language skills.
 Here are some helpful definitions:

-- Speech (Articulation): making sounds to form spoken words. - Language: the message that is sent back and forth during talking.
-This includes understanding the speech of others (receptive language) and the expressing ourselves through words and sentences (expressive language).
+- Speech (articulation): the physical production of sounds to form spoken words. - Language: the message that is sent back and forth during talking.
+This includes understanding the speech of others (receptive language) and using words and sentences to convey a message (expressive language).
 It also includes using language for social reasons (pragmatics).

-Although all children are a little different in their development, speech and language skills usually occur in this way:
+Although all children are a little different in their development of speech and language, the following are typical skills that are developed at each stage: